MohammadAkbari/MohammadAkbari.github.io/index.md

 ## Programming is the art of telling another human what one wants the computer to do. ― Donald Knuth

 ## Anything that can go wrong will go wrong. ― Murphy's Law

+## The only way to go fast is to go well.